12 Things To Know Before Moving to Philadelphia in 2026

 - Please Touch Museum (for kids)

-7. There’s Tons of Free Stuff to Do
+7. Moving to Philadelphia Means Getting Tons of Free Things To Do

 Learning and Tours